jchatel/quickmail-next-docs/integrations/integrating-twilio-with-quickmail-sms.md

 # Integrating Twilio with QuickMail (SMS)

-In addition to Email Steps in a campaign, QuickMail can send SMS messages via a service called [Twilio](https://www.twilio.com)
+In addition to email steps, QuickMail can send SMS messages via [Twilio](https://www.twilio.com).

+**In this article:**

+- How to set up Twilio?

+- How to associate a phone number with leads in QuickMail?

+- How to add an SMS step in a campaign?

+- How to manage SMS replies?

-## How to setup Twilio?
+## How to Set Up Twilio?

-First up, head to [Twilio](https://www.twilio.com/) and create a new account.
+First, go to [Twilio](https://www.twilio.com/) and create a new account.

-**Note:** While on a Twilio trial, messages will be prefaced with "*Sent from your Twilio trial account.*" It may be best to upgrade to a paid Twilio account before putting it into action.
+**Note:** While on a Twilio trial, messages will be prefaced with "Sent from your Twilio trial account."
+It may be best to upgrade to a paid Twilio account before using this in a live campaign.

-**Step 1.** Head to the [Twilio Dashboard](https://www.twilio.com/console) and get a phone number.
+**Step 1.** Go to the [Twilio Dashboard](https://www.twilio.com/console) and get a phone number.

 ![screenshot](../images/000_file-VsVtsQrCq5.png)

-**Step 2.** Once a new phone number is available, on the same page, scroll down and look for the** Twilio Account SID**, **Auth Token**, and **Twilio phone number**
+**Step 2.** On the same page, scroll down and locate the **Twilio Account SID**, **Auth Token**, and **Twilio phone number**.

 ![screenshot](../images/001_file-Li2nE1Wqfl.png)

-**Step 3.** in QuickMail, head to Settings → Integrations → Scroll down a bit and paste the Twilio Account SID, Auth Token, and Twilio phone number in the** SMS with Twilio** section.
+**Step 3.** In QuickMail, go to **Settings** → **Integrations** → scroll down to the **SMS with Twilio** section → paste the Twilio Account SID, Auth Token, and Twilio phone number.

 ![screenshot](../images/002_file-ag6P5iv2DL.png)

-## How to associate a phone number with leads in QuickMail?
+## How to Associate a Phone Number with Leads in QuickMail?

-All phone numbers associated with the leads must be in E.164 format.
-This format consists of a plus sign (+), followed by the country code, and then the phone number.
+All phone numbers must be in E.164 format — a plus sign (+) followed by the country code and phone number.

-For example, if the phone number is a US-based number like (555) 123-4567, it should be formatted as:`+15551234567`
+For example, the US number (555) 123-4567 should be formatted as: `+15551234567`

-More information on E.164 can be found on [Twilio's page here](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers).
+More information on E.164 formatting can be found on [Twilio's page here](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers).

-Lead phone numbers, in that format, can be added either via a Google Sheets/CSV import or manually.
+Phone numbers in this format can be added to leads either via a CSV or Google Sheets import, or manually.

 ![screenshot](../images/003_file-UyW68J31OE.png)

-**Note:** An email address is required to add a lead in QuickMail, whether you plan on sending them emails or just SMS.
+**Note:** An email address is required to add a lead in QuickMail, even if you only plan to send them SMS messages.

-## How to add an SMS step in a campaign?
+## How to Add an SMS Step in a Campaign?

-When creating steps in a campaign, there's an option to include an SMS step.
-From there, you can enter the text of the SMS message, along with custom properties for personalization:
+When creating steps in a campaign, there is an option to include an SMS step.
+From there, you can enter the text of the message and use custom properties for personalization.

 ![screenshot](../images/004_file-84ff2q6uZ6.png)

-**Important:** A single SMS message technically supports up to 160 characters, or up to 70 if the message contains one or more Unicode characters (such as emoji or Chinese characters).
-Learn more about the SMS character limits on [Tiwlio's page](https://www.twilio.com/docs/glossary/what-sms-character-limit)
+**Important:** A single SMS message supports up to 160 characters, or up to 70 characters if the message contains Unicode characters such as emojis or Chinese characters.
+Learn more about SMS character limits on [Twilio's page](https://www.twilio.com/docs/glossary/what-sms-character-limit).

-## How to manage SMS Replies?
+## How to Manage SMS Replies?

-When a lead replies to an SMS step, it is visible in the Programmable SMS Dashboard in Twilio.
+When a lead replies to an SMS step, the reply is visible in the Programmable SMS Dashboard in Twilio.

-**Important:** Unlike emails, SMS Replies are not detected by QuickMail and will not prevent any subsequent steps from being sent in the campaign.

-After receiving the reply, the lead in the SMS campaign needs to be marked as 'Replied' to prevent additional steps from being sent.
+**Important:** Unlike email replies, SMS replies are not detected by QuickMail and will not prevent subsequent steps from being sent.
+After receiving a reply, the lead must be manually marked as "Replied" in the campaign to stop additional steps from sending.

 ![screenshot](../images/005_file-51paKhmvv5.png)